wolny/pytorch-3dunet/README.md

 In order to train on your own data just provide the paths to your HDF5 training and validation datasets in the [train_config_ce.yaml](resources/train_config_ce.yaml).
 The HDF5 files should contain the raw/label data sets in the following axis order: `DHW` (in case of 3D) `CDHW` (in case of 4D).

-Monitor progress with Tensorboard `tensorboard --logdir ./3dunet/logs/ --port 8666` (you need `tensorboard` installed in your conda env).
+Monitor progress with Tensorboard `tensorboard --logdir ./3dunet/logs/ --port 8666` (you need `tensorflow` installed in your conda env).
 ![3dunet-training](https://user-images.githubusercontent.com/706781/45916217-9626d580-be62-11e8-95c3-508e2719c915.png)

 ### Training tips